 DDWS awards $5,000 in school conservation education grants

-Teachers submitted 28 grant applications to the DDWS Environmental Education Committee last fall.
-The committee chose eight awards based on need and relevance to conservation.
+Teachers submitted grant applications to the DDWS Environmental Education Committee by Oct.
+31, 2014.
+The committee chose awards based on need and relevance to conservation.

-Grant recipients report back on their projects to the Society and refuge, often sending pictures and thank-yous from the students, upon completion in May 2010.
+Grant recipients report back on their projects to the society and refuge, often sending pictures and thank-yous from the students, upon completion in May 2014.